adap/flower/examples/vertical-fl/README.md

 Finally, with no gradient calculation needed, the model's predictions are compared to the true labels to calculate the accuracy of the model after the update.

+Note that this `aggregate_fit` function returns gradients instead of trained weights.
+This is because, in this setting, sharing gradients allows each participant to benefit from the collective feedback gathered from the entire pool of data without the need to align their different feature spaces (trained weights are directly tied to specific features of the dataset but not gradients, which are just a measure of the sensitivity of the loss function to changes in the model's parameters).
+This shared feedback, encapsulated in the gradients, guides each participant's model to adjust and improve, achieving optimization not just based on its own data but also leveraging insights from the entire network's data.

 The last thing we have to do is to redefine the `aggregate_evaluate` function to disable distributed evaluation (as the clients do not hold any labels to test